-To maximize continuity of care for patients and all residents, to balance staffing at Whittier, and to achieve RRC required numbers of continuity patients (150 for G1's; and 1500 total for G2's and G3's) G2 and G3 residents may be assigned to evening clinics.
+To maximize continuity of care for patients and all residents, to balance staffing at Whittier, and to achieve RRC required numbers of continuity patients, G2 and G3 residents may be assigned to evening clinics.

-- 1. G2's on the G2 outpatient month will continue being scheduled into evening clinics, 4 per month. - 2.
+- 1. G2s and G3s on outpatient months will be scheduled into evening clinics, for a maximum of 4 per month. - 2.
 Residents who are assigned to back up for FMS will not be assigned evening clinics during the two weeks they serve on back up - 3.
 Residents on electives with evening or out of town obligations may petition to limit their evening clinic assignment based on educational priorities (e.g. adolescent elective has evening clinics at community clinics) - 4.
-The patients seen during these evening clinics will "count" toward the overall goal of 500 patients seen during the G2 year
+The patients seen during these evening clinics "count" toward the overall goal of continuity patients.
+(End of residency: 1800 visits).